mojio/mojio-developer-cms/simulator.md

 # Simulator #

-You can't always hop in your car and drive around whenever you want to test your applications so we have a vehicle simulator to do the hard work for you.
+You can't always hop in your car and drive around whenever you want to test your applications, so we have a vehicle simulator to do the hard work for you.
 Even if you don't have a Mojio you can easily test out your application.

 We have two different simulators for you to work with.
 Use the basic Simulator for now.
 We have an alpha version of a multi-vehicle simulator which you can use if you are feeling adventurous.